-The Festival Concert Series consists of 6 concerts and includes performances by ensembles-in-residence, as well as a Participant Concert and All-Festival Concert.
-In the Participant Concert, free to the public, participant consorts showcase the skills they have achieved under the coaching of MEMF faculty during the week.
+The Festival Concert Series consists of 6 concerts.
+This includes performances by ensembles-in-residence, a Participant Concert, and the All-Festival Concert.
+In the Participant Concert, consorts showcase the skills they achieved under the coaching of MEMF faculty.
 The All-Festival Concert, the culmination of the week, highlights faculty as well as participants.
-Each evening concert includes a pre-concert lecture by a renowned scholar or performer on a topic related to the Festival theme.
+Each evening concert includes a pre-concert lecture.
+Lectures are given by a scholar or performer on a topic related to the Festival’s theme.

-Workshop classes occupy five days of the Festival, with offerings ranging from beginner-level instruction to advanced master classes and small ensembles.
-Class topics include vocal and instrumental technique, historical performance and dance practices, and specific early music repertoire.
-A midday lecture series expands evening pre-concert lectures for workshop participants and includes additional lectures.
+Workshop classes occupy five days of the Festival.
+Offerings range from beginner-level instruction to advanced master classes and small ensembles.
+Class topics include vocal and instrumental technique, historical performance and dance, and specific early music repertoire.
+A midday lecture series expands pre-concert lectures for workshop participants and includes additional lectures.

 Special events are open to the public and take place throughout the week of the Festival.
-There are several mid-day lectures that are free and open to the public and a dance event featuring period dance instruction with live music performed by the MEMF faculty.
+There are several mid-day lectures that are free and open to the public.
+A dance event featuring period dance instruction features live music performed by the MEMF faculty.

 The Rest of the Year

-MEMF also sponsors entertaining, theme-related fundraising events taking place in the Madison area throughout the year.
+MEMF also sponsors entertaining, theme-related fundraising events in the Madison area each spring.

 Where We Are

-The annual Festival and Workshop takes place on the campus of the University of Wisconsin–Madison, in the George L. Mosse Humanities Building near the shores of beautiful Lake Mendota and the college-town atmosphere of State Street.
+The annual Festival and Workshop take place on the University of Wisconsin–Madison campus, in the George L. Mosse Humanities Building.
+Situated near the shores of beautiful Lake Mendota and bustling State Street, you will experience a great college-town atmosphere.

-Museums, bicycle and nature trails, sailing, interesting architecture, culturally historical sites, and a broad selection of restaurants, pubs, and ice cream and cheese shops (a local specialty in the Dairy State!) are just a sampling of the leisure options available to summertime visitors.
+Museums, bicycle and nature trails, sailing, culturally historical sites, and interesting architecture fill the area.
+Take advantage of a broad selection of restaurants, pubs, and ice cream and cheese shops.
+These are just a sampling of the options available to summertime visitors.